 You can miss up to 2 labs without any penalty since we drop the lowest 2 labs.
-If you miss several labs due to an ongoing illness or other valid reason, you should contact your academic counsellor to seek accommodations for the other labs you miss and then contact your course instructor about it.
+If you miss more than two labs due to an ongoing illness or other valid reason, you should contact your academic counsellor to seek accommodations for the other labs you miss and then contact your course instructor about it (within 24 hours of the end of the consideration request).

 For assignments, you have 4 late coupons that will automatically give leniency with due dates.
-If you required additional time with assignments (after your late coupons run out) with a valid reason, you should contact your academic counsellor to seek accommodations for the assignments that are late and then contact your course instructor about it.
+If you require additional time with assignments (after your late coupons run out) with a valid reason, you should contact your academic counsellor to seek accommodations for the assignments that are late and then contact your course instructor about it (within 24 hours of the end of the consideration request).
+Late coupons must be used first, before other considerations are taken into account.
+After 4 days late (based on the original assignment due date) the only accommodation possible will be moving the weight of the assignment to the final exam.